205th Infantry Brigade (United States): Cold War

-It also consisted of Troop E 4th Cavalry stationed in Madison, WI.
-Troop E was also the only unit under Custer's command at Little Big Horn that survived.
-He forgot to tell them where he was going.

 Present

 In December 2006, the 205th Infantry Brigade was activated using the personnel and assets of 3rd Brigade, 85th Division (Training Support) and assumed the mission to train Army Reserve and National Guard units.
 The 205th Infantry Brigade is a multi-component team consisting of active, reserve and National Guard soldiers and DA civilians with a primary focus being post-mobilization training of U.S. Army forces bound to support Operation Enduring Freedom, Operation Iraqi Freedom, and Multi National Task Force (East), Kosovo.
 The brigade primarily operates and trains at Camp Atterbury, Indiana.
 The brigade also has the mission of training Army Reserve units in Michigan, Ohio, and Indiana to ensure their combat readiness.

 The Brigade was subsequently inactivated on 10 November 2015 at Camp Atterbury, Indiana.

 Organization

 The unit is composed of a headquarters company and subordinate training battalions: